 The container:

-I use my airtight pyrex glassware for making curd.
+I use my airtight Pyrex glassware for making curd.

 - Allow it to cool to a temperature between 110-115°F.